diyseed/diyseed.core/README.md

 - **Easy to use** - it is easy to create a backup for everyone as well as read it

 # Theory about a seed
-I suppose everyone who is here understands, what does seed is.
+We suppose everyone who is here understands, what does seed is.
 But for our backup is important to know these facts:

 1. **seed is composed of a few (usually 12 or 24) words**
 2. **each word is determined by its first 4 characters**